I'm Your Man (2021 film): Plot

 The next day, the employee arrives for an evaluation.
 Alma says Tom's programming is "good" but gets irritated when the employee challenges her for treating Tom like a machine.
 Alma then realizes that the employee is also a robot and orders her out of her apartment.
 She apologizes to Tom for her behavior the night before.

 Alma takes Tom to visit her father.
 She and her sister, Cora, review old photos and remember a childhood friend named Tom whom they met in Denmark, and with whom they were both in love.
 Tom and Alma then go to Julian's housewarming party.
 Steffi faints and Tom prevents her from hitting the ground.
 Alma talks to Julian privately, asking if Steffi is pregnant, which he confirms.

-Back at her apartment, it’s revealed that Alma had previously suffered a miscarriage.
+Back at her apartment, Alma reveals that she had previously suffered a miscarriage.
 Tom realizes Alma's fears of growing old alone like her father and Alma leaves the apartment, upset.
 She spies Tom coming out of the building, calling her name and looking for her.
 Alma follows him to the museum where they both sneak in, and they have sex in the shadows.

-The next morning, Alma says she cannot continue with the charade of interacting with a machine and that she is going to stop the experiment early.
-When Tom repeatedly asks what will become of him, Alma says she cannot send him away and that she needs him to do it for her.
+The next morning, Alma says she cannot continue interacting with a machine and that she is going to stop the experiment early.
+When Tom asks what will become of him, Alma says she cannot send him away and that she needs him to do it for her.
 Tom then leaves.

-Alma records her evaluation for Roger, noting that having your every need fulfilled is not healthy for humans.
-She is then visited by the employee for another evaluation and realizes that Tom did not go back to the factory as she assumed, and he is now missing.
-Alma then takes the ferry to Denmark and finds Tom sitting in the spot where she had met her childhood friend, having waited three days for her.
-Alma tells the story of how she used to sit in that same spot with her eyes closed, imagining the child Tom next to her, but whenever she opened her eyes he was never there.
+Alma records her evaluation for Roger, stating that having your every need fulfilled is not healthy for humans.
+She is then again visited by the employee for another evaluation and learns that Tom did not go back to the factory as she assumed, and has gone missing.
+Alma takes the ferry to Denmark and finds Tom sitting in the spot where she had met her childhood friend, having waited three days for her.
+Alma tells the story of how she used to sit in that same spot with her eyes closed, imagining her childhood friend Tom next to her, but whenever she opened her eyes he was never there.
 She closes her eyes.